turingschool/mod-0-curriculum/session5/index.md

 <span class="vocab">Object oriented programming</span>, or OOP for short, is an approach to programming (or a [programmming paradigm](https://en.wikipedia.org/wiki/Comparison_of_programming_paradigms)) where programs are organized as a series of objects.

-OOP is very similar to how the world actually works.
-Objects are created from templates that we call <span class="vocab">classes</span>.
+OOP is very similar to how the world actually works. <span class="vocab">Objects</span> are created from templates that we call <span class="vocab">classes</span>.

 A class defines attributes (or properties) and methods (or actions).
+An object is a very specific instance of a class.
+For example, if the class were Car, two objects might be 2007 Blue Nissan Versa and 2014 Silver Nissan Juke.

 <span class="vocab">Attributes</span> contain **data** about a specific object.
 The information format should be one of the basic data types from Session 2 (string, integer, float, boolean, array, hash).